PAM: Hi everyone I’m Pam Laricchia from livingjoyfully.ca and today I’m here with Scott Noelle. Hi, Scott!

 SCOTT: We sort of entered parenthood completely unprepared.
 We very much made it up as we went along.
 I have to say that a spark of unschooling for me begin at 19 years old when I dropped out of college.
 I was very disillusioned with the whole educational system and I said to myself, ‘Dammit I can educate myself.’
 If there was one thing I knew, I was a very curious person and I always had followed my passions to learn about things.

 I don’t know if the word unschooling was coined back then.
-If it was I didn’t hear of it.
+If it was, I didn’t hear of it.
 I didn’t hear about it until much later.
 After our first child was born, we were trying to do things as naturally as we could.
 That was the guiding principle, let’s do things the natural way.
 We had a home birth.
 We learned about co-sleeping and we thought that sounded natural.
 Why isolate our baby and make her cry for us when we could just keep her close?
-That lead us to finding out about a book called The Continuum Concept which a lot of unschoolers know about, which sort of looks at ancient cultures, indigenous people, hunter gatherers to get clues about what is our basic human nature.
-That lead us to what later became known as attachment parenting—for a while we just called it Continuum Parenting.
+That led us to finding out about a book called The Continuum Concept which a lot of unschoolers know about, which sort of looks at ancient cultures, indigenous people, hunter gatherers to get clues about what is our basic human nature.
+That led us to what later became known as attachment parenting—for a while we just called it Continuum Parenting.

 I actually reached out to the author of that book and—this was back in 1997—I asked her if we could put it all online.
 Not the book, but create a community online because we really needed to share questions because this was back when there was no Facebook, no Web 2.0.
-It was an email based on a platform called list form.
+It was an email based on a platform called List Form.
 That grew very large and a lot of people who had read that book were inspired by it, wanted to talk to each other about applying these primitive principles in a modern setting.
 Of course, one of the subjects that came up was education.
 A lot of people talk about John Holt because he had been a fan of that book.
-We got John Holt’s first book, How Children Fail, which is sort of a monumental moment in the unschooling movement for a lot of people.
+We got John Holt’s first book, How Children Fail, which is a monumental moment in the unschooling movement for a lot of people.
 That’s the book that convinces them to jump ship from conventional education and go for self-directed education.

 So that’s how it started, our daughter was about nearly two by then and then we said, ‘Hey this makes so much sense.
 Let’s do it this way.’
 We really started unschooling consciously when our first daughter was two.
 We just never turned back.